-Keywords: Fiscal policy, expansionary austerity theory, post-Keynesian macro models
+Keywords: Fiscal policy, expansionary austerity theory, post-Keynesian macro models, panel data

 JEL classification: E12: General Aggregative Models: Keynes; Keynesian; Post-Keynesian E61: Policy Objectives; Policy Designs and Consistency; Policy Coordination E62: Fiscal Policy